Learn-Write-Repeat/Open-contributions/Mahendra_Python_Var,Datatypes.md

    print(a[-1]) #prints the last letter print(a[2]) #prints the third letter
   ```
-  > You must be wondering i told it will print the first letter but wrote zero(0) in the square bracket.??
+  > You must be wondering i told it will print the first letter but wrote zero(0) in the square bracket.??:smile:
   > Thats a totally valid question.
   > All programing languages are mostly zero-indexed meaning the positioning of the first letter is the considered as zero(0) and not one(1)
-Result:
+**Result:**
 ```python
    D
    t